jinghuazhao/Computational-Statistics/docs/LANGUAGES.md

 ## Visual Studio Code

+It is available from <https://code.visualstudio.com/download>, so we could download a .tar.gz file and unpack.

 There is a pointer from https://github.com/Microsoft/vscode to https://code.visualstudio.com/Download.
 Once downloaded, it can be installed with
 ```bash
 sudo dpkg -i code_1.23.1-1525968403_amd64.deb